 Exam Board & Specification Code: OCR; H555; Specification

-Course Entry Requirements: C/4 in English Language GCSE and C/4 in Science GCSE and B/6 in Physical Education GCSE.
+Course Entry Requirements: C/4 in Science GCSE, C/4 in English Language GCSE and B/6 in Physical Education GCSE.
 Club-level standard practical performance within one selected sporting activity.

 Please make sure that you have understood the overall entry requirements to study at BHASVIC.
 These are available here and outline the GCSE grades you need to take up one of the Programmes of Study at the college.

 Length and size of qualification: 2 year single course

 Timetable hours: 4.5 hours per week

 Assessment method: 3 exams of varying lengths plus a non-exam assessment

 Areas studied are applied anatomy and physiology, exercise physiology, biomechanics, skill acquisition, sports psychology, sport and society and contemporary issues in physical activity and sport.
 This course will be assessed via one exam assessment at the end of the second year to cover all of the modules taught.
 Practically you will also be assessed in one sporting activity, alongside an oral analysis of sporting activity performance.